Jerome-Pooh/AWS_Jerome_nextwork/Cloud Security with AWS IAM/Readme.md

 * IAM policy (`NextWorkDevEnvironmentPolicy`)
 * Account Alias (`nextwork-alias-<your_name>`)

-## Sharing Your Work

-Once you've completed the project, we encourage you to share your achievement:

-1.  **Generate Documentation:** Download your project documentation (often available within the learning platform).
-2.  **Share on LinkedIn:** Utilize the provided LinkedIn sharing options to post about your accomplishment, including your documentation as a PDF.
-3.  **Celebrate in the NextWork Community:** Share your PDF and celebrate your progress with fellow learners!

 ## Conclusion & Learnings

 Congratulations!
 By completing this project, you have gained valuable hands-on experience in AWS security with IAM.
 You've successfully learned how to: